 The simple curtain has been used to partition spaces from hospitals to hostels.
-While it doesn’t provide a barrier to sound, this cheap fix is easy to install and remove whenever you feel like.
+While it doesn’t provide a barrier to sound, this cheap fix is easy to install and remove whenever you feel like it.
 They’re also versatile, allowing you to draw them when you need privacy or pull them back to open up space when you have company over.
 Needless to say, because of their affordability and versatility, you can switch them up to lend different looks to your home as you play around with your home décor – whether you’re looking for something luxurious or artsy, you can switch it up with ease.

 Create a division without completely enclosing a space with open shelves.
-It is easy to see why separating a space with shelves is so popular among modern home-owners.
-While a bookshelf adds the height and depth of separation that’s similar to a wall, it allows light to pass through and offers storage and décor space for books, photos and knick-knacks.
+It is easy to see why separating a space with shelves is so popular among modern homeowners.
+While a bookshelf adds the height and depth of separation that’s similar to a wall, it allows light to pass through and offers storage and décor space for books, photos, and knick-knacks.
 Secondly, since it is just a piece of furniture, you can move it, or better yet, disassemble it when your needs change.

 One of the best ways to cordon off a space in a more permanent way.
 One of the biggest advantages of having sliding doors is that it comes in various shapes and sizes, so whether you want to partition an entire room from wall to wall, or just an empty doorway, all you need to do is to add runners on the floor and ceiling and insert wood or mirrored panels to separate your space.
 Any modular furniture brand can do this for you in a couple of days without burning a hole in your pocket.

 Got a green thumb?
-With plants, not only can you create a sense of privacy, but you’re bringing elements into your home that only nature can bring – life, energy and a sense of refreshment, not to mention better quality of air.
+With plants, not only can you create a sense of privacy, but you’re bringing elements into your home that only nature can bring – life, energy, and a sense of refreshment, not to mention a better quality of air.
 Use small or large plants to create a division of space or grow vines around a simple wooden frame to separate, say, a long balcony into a sit-out for friends and a private Jacuzzi area for you.

-So if you’re looking to cordon off a space to use as a home office or a creative space for your artistic endeavours, whether you have a new roommate or if you’d just like to give your space a dash of style, consider these simple home décor hacks and you’ll soon have yourself a new room in weekend!
+So if you’re looking to cordon off a space to use as a home office or a creative space for your artistic endeavours, whether you have a new roommate or if you’d just like to give your space a dash of style, consider these simple home décor hacks and you’ll soon have yourself a new room in the weekend!